 What our customers say: "It was nice being able to ski as a family group from the very top to the bottom just skiing blues & greens, without needing to take a lift, and even at Easter we skied/boarded over some virgin powder... with very few people on the slopes... looking at some very beautiful panoramas - perfect." - Paul Ross

-The resort offers a huge range of exciting non-ski activities, from dog-sledding to horse riding through the snow, so even if you have non-skiers in the group, you'll still have a fun and varied holiday.
+Beito Resort has a huge range of exciting non-ski activities, from dog-sledding to horse riding through the snow, so even if you have non-skiers in the group, you'll still have a fun and varied holiday.
 For skiers with a little more experience, the Raudalen ski area offers more challenging slopes and is just a fifteen-minute bus journey from the main slopes.

 Where to stay: The 4* Radisson Blu Resort is a good option for an all-round, family-focused accommodation experience with a range of room types and excellent facilities.
 The 4* Riddertunet, new for this winter, is another fantastic choice, with all rooms featuring a balcony overlooking the Beitostølen valley.

-What our customers say: “The resort is perfectly catered for families with great skiing and other activities for those of all ages and abilities.
+What our customers say: “The resort is perfectly catered for families with great skiing and other activities for all ages and abilities.
 The locals are super friendly.
 We would certainly go back.” - Matthew Neilson

 Geilo